Austin-Round Rock: Contacts and SIP-Related Links

 CAMPO coordinates regional transportation planning with counties, cities, the Capital Metropolitan Transportation Authority (Capiral Metro), the Capital Area Rural Transportation System (CARTS), the Texas Department of Transportation (TxDOT), and other transportation providers in the region to approve the use of federal transportation funds within the region.

-Andrew Hoekzema, Air Quality Program Specialist, CAPCOG
+Andrew Hoekzema, Air Quality Program Manager, CAPCOG

 The Clean Air Coalition Advisory Committee, a Clean Air Coalition subcommittee, serves as a technical and policy advisory committee for coalition members.
 The Advisory Committee meets to exchange information related to developing and implementing the Eight-Hour Ozone Flex Program, and reports to the respective elected officials.
 In addition, the Advisory Committee includes representatives from TxDOT’s Austin District, CAMPO, CAPCOG, the CLEAN AIR Force, the Lower Colorado River Authority, and the TCEQ.